LibrIT/passhport/docs/installation-and-configuration/installation-on-centos.rst

   root@centos7:~# pip3 install -U pip

-Now, install virtual-env using pip :
+Now, install virtual-env and a mandatory lib using pip :

 .. code-block:: none

-  root@centos7:~# pip3 install virtualenv
+  root@centos7:~# pip3 install virtualenv pathlib2

 Next we will need to add a system user called « passhport », and switch to it :